 Looking for maximum flow, and power gains out of your high output E39 M5 5.0L V-8?
 These Rogue Engineering X-Pipes will take your E39 M5 to the next level in exhaust performance, and combined with their optional Rogue Engineering axle back system, you will have one of the most prestigious exhaust systems on the road.

 The Rogue Engineering E39 M5 X-pipe replaces the stock BMW resonator, between the catalytic converter and the rear mufflers.
-Rogue Engineering have incorporated two, 12" resonators in the X-pipe, to reduce cabin "drone".
+Rogue Engineering has incorporated two custom-made, 12" resonators in the X-pipe, to reduce cabin "drone".

 Rogue Engineering E39 M5 X-pipe shown installed with optional E39 M5 Diablo Mufflers